Tennessee restricts tickets to about 25% of Neyland’s seats

 KNOXVILLE, Tenn.
-(AP) — Tennessee will be selling tickets for approximately 25% of the seats at Neyland Stadium this season, officials announced Tuesday.
+(AP) — Tennessee will be selling tickets for approximately 25% of the fan seats at Neyland Stadium this season, officials announced Tuesday.
+The stadium has a capacity of 102,455, counting everybody in the building, which could mean around 25,000 fans.

 The Volunteers’ first home game is Oct.
 3 against Missouri and university officials say restrictions could change during the season based on statewide virus data and recommendations from public health officials.
 Tennessee asked fans statewide to wear masks in public.